Will I still get to perform if I major in Dance Education?

 Number of Field Hours: 10

-Students have opportunities to design and teach creative dance lessons to pre-K students at the Children’s Development and Research Center on campus.
+Students have opportunities to design and teach creative dance lessons to pre-K students at the Bright Horizons Child Care Center on campus.

 Number of Field Hours: 15

 Students mentor local middle and high school students in choreography projects.
 This interaction occurs online and allows students gain hands-on experience using the latest technology.
-Students engage in distance learning mentoring through Videocollaboratory, an innovative video platform that facilitates such interactions.
+Students engage in distance learning mentoring through The Video Collaboratory, an innovative video platform that facilitates such interactions.

 Number of Field Hours: 25